fxamacker/ccf_draft/ccf_specs.md

 ### Interoperability and Reuse of CBOR Codecs

+CBOR data can be exchanged between standards compliant CBOR codecs implemented in any programming language.

-Widely used CBOR codecs are available in various programming languages.
-CCF codecs can reuse existing CBOR codecs to reduce risks.
+Existing CBOR codecs can be used by codecs for CBOR-based formats and protocols.
+CBOR codecs are available in various programming languages.
+Projects implementing a CCF codec should evaluate more than one CBOR codec for standards compliance, security, and other factors.

-In JavaScript, there are multiple widely used CBOR codecs.
-As one example, [hildjj/node-cbor](https://github.com/hildjj/node-cbor) is  maintained by Joe Hildebrand (former VP of Engineering at Mozilla and Distinguished Engineer at Cisco).
-It's a monorepo with several packages including a "cbor package compiled for use on the web, including all of its non-optional dependencies".
+#### .NET Languages

+Microsoft maintains [System.Formats.Cbor namespace](https://learn.microsoft.com/en-us/dotnet/api/system.formats.cbor), which is the CBOR codec in .Net Platform Extensions.

+#### C

-In C, Intel maintains [TinyCBOR](https://github.com/intel/tinycbor), a CBOR codec optimized for very fast operation with very small footprint.
+Intel maintains [TinyCBOR](https://github.com/intel/tinycbor), a CBOR codec optimized for very fast operation with very small footprint.

-For .NET languages, Microsoft maintains [System.Formats.Cbor namespace](https://learn.microsoft.com/en-us/dotnet/api/system.formats.cbor), which is the CBOR codec in .Net Platform Extensions.
+#### Go

-In Go, [fxamacker/cbor](https://github.com/fxamacker/cbor) is used by Cadence in its [CCF codec](https://github.com/onflow/cadence/tree/master/encoding/ccf):
+[fxamacker/cbor](https://github.com/fxamacker/cbor) is used by Cadence in its [CCF codec](https://github.com/onflow/cadence/tree/master/encoding/ccf):
   - `fxamacker/cbor` was designed with security in mind and passed multiple security assessments in 2022.
 A [nonconfidential security assessment](https://github.com/veraison/go-cose/blob/v1.0.0-rc.1/reports/NCC_Microsoft-go-cose-Report_2022-05-26_v1.0.pdf) produced by NCC Group for Microsoft Corporation includes parts of fxamacker/cbor.
   - `fxamacker/cbor` is used in projects by Arm Ltd., Cisco, Dapper Labs, EdgeX&nbsp;Foundry, Fraunhofer&#8209;AISEC, Linux&nbsp;Foundation, Microsoft, Mozilla, Tailscale, Teleport, [and&nbsp;others](https://github.com/fxamacker/cbor#who-uses-fxamackercbor).
 Notably, it was already [used by Cadence](https://github.com/onflow/cadence/blob/master/runtime/interpreter/encode.go) for internal value encoding.
   - `fxamacker/cbor` is maintained by the author of this document.

+#### JavaScript

+[hildjj/node-cbor](https://github.com/hildjj/node-cbor) and its potential successor [hildji/cbor2](https://github.com/hildjj/cbor2) are maintained by Joe Hildebrand (former VP of Engineering at Mozilla).

 ### Terminology

 This specification uses requirements terminology, CBOR terminology, and CDDL terminology.

-This specification uses the following notations to specify or describe CCF:
+This specification also uses the following notations:
 - Concise Data Definition Language (CDDL) defined by [RFC 8610](https://www.rfc-editor.org/rfc/rfc8610.html).
 CDDL is a notation for unambiguously expressing CBOR and JSON data structures.
 - Extended Diagnostic Notation (EDN) defined by [Appendix G of RFC 8610](https://www.rfc-editor.org/rfc/rfc8610.html#appendix-G).
 EDN is a "diagnostic notation" used for conversing about encoded CBOR data items.